pbotros/river/README.md

 ## Tutorial: Python

-Before we begin, you need Redis running.
+### Redis
+River utilizes Redis as its underlying database.
+If you don't have it running, the [Redis website](https://redis.io/) has great instructions on downloading and installing.
+Note that Redis is currently only supported on Linux, Mac, and Windows Subsystem for Linux (WSL).

 This tutorial assumes Redis is running at localhost `127.0.0.1` on the standard port 6379, but adjust the following if it's not.
-The [Redis website](https://redis.io/) has great instructions on downloading and installing.
-After that:

-#### Writing
+### Writing

 First, let's create your first stream via river's `StreamWriter`: